Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Experimental Setup

 \subsection{Metrics}

 As discussed in the main part of our manuscript, we use the negative log-likelihood (NLL) and ESS as the main metrics of our experiments.
 We also introduce several additional metrics below.
-All metrics were estimated using \num{1e7} samples from the model and ground truth (when needed).
+Metrics for the molecular experiments in internal coordinates were estimated using \num{1e7} samples from the model and ground truth (when needed).
+For the GMM experiments, we evaluated the NLL on the separate test set of \num{10000} samples and used \num{100000} model samples to estimate the reverse ESS.
 For the experiments in Cartesian coordinates with TarFlow, we used \num{1e6} samples for evaluation due to the reduced inference speed.

 \paragraph{NLL} The NLL is defined as

 For the experiments on Cartesian coordinates with data augmentation, we evaluate the NLL on the augmented distribution $p_\text{aug}(x)$, as this is ultimately the one learned by the model (see Appendix~\ref{appendix:theory:com_augm} for details).